greenelab/meta-review/manuscript.md

 Conversations during review can reference other pull requests, issues, or authors, linking the relevant people and content, as illustrated in Figure @fig:workflow.
 Reviewing batches of revisions that focus on a single theme is more efficient than independently discussing isolated comments and edits and helps maintain consistent content and tone across different authors and reviewers.
 Once all requested modifications are made, the manuscript maintainers, a subset of authors with elevated GitHub permissions, formally approve the pull request and merge the changes into the official version.
-The process of writing and revising material can be orchestrated through GitHub with a web browser or a local text editor.
+The process of writing and revising material can be orchestrated through GitHub with a web browser (as shown in [S1 Video](#vid:usage)) or through a local text editor.

 ![
 **Manubot editing workflow.**